Mephi78/obsidian-help-de/de/Benutzerschnittstelle/Status bar.md

 For example, the [[Word count]] plugin adds the word and character count that’s not clickable, and the [[Obsidian Sync/Einführung|Sync plugin]] adds an icon that both shows the sync status as well as shows the sync log upon being clicked.

-The desktop version of the status bar pictured below features information about the [[Backlinks|backlinks]] present, the current [[Views and editing mode#Editing view|editor view]], and the current word and character count from the word count plugin.
+The desktop version of the status bar pictured above features information about the [[Backlinks|backlinks]] present, the current [[Views and editing mode#Editing view|editor view]], and the current word and character count from the word count plugin.